Discover more tools and resources from the Energy Transitions Initiative.

-The U.S. Department of Energy's (DOE) Energy Transitions Initiative Partnership Project (ETIPP) leverages the experience and expertise of a broad coalition of local stakeholders, tribal leaders, regional organizations, national laboratories, and DOE offices.
+The U.S. Department of Energy's (DOE) Energy Transitions Initiative Partnership Project (ETIPP) leverages the experience and expertise of a broad coalition of local stakeholders, regional organizations, national laboratories, and DOE offices.

-ETIPP's network partners with competitively selected remote, island, and islanded communities to transform their energy systems and increase energy resilience through strategic energy planning and the implementation of solutions that address their specific challenges.
+ETIPP's network partners with competitively selected remote and island communities to transform their energy systems and increase energy resilience through strategic energy planning and the implementation of solutions that address their specific challenges.

 Funding and support from DOE and its Office of Energy Efficiency and Renewable Energy (EERE) includes: